GFiorino/CAMO-Maintenance-Documentation/README.md

 1. Start from [`index.md`](index.md) or go directly into the `/docs` folder.
 2. Each file focuses on one real-world responsibility of a CAMO Technical Administrator.
 3. Visuals are stored in the `/images` directory and referenced inside the Markdown content where relevant.
+4. Practical Word and Excel mock-up documents are available in the `/Mockup-Documentations` folder.

 This project is structured for clarity and modularity — each doc stands on its own while forming part of a complete guide.